hfoffani/pddl-lib/README.md

 The pddl files are examples obtained from the course material.

 ### Using the PDDL .NET library ###

+The .NET library is available from nuget as `pddlnet.dll`.

 #### Prerequisites

 The .NET library depends on Antlr4.Runtime.dll.
 Go get it at www.antlr4.org